Bridging the Divide Between Entrepreneurs and Educators

 As companies improve their customer service, they have to deal with pleasing two very different sets of teachers.
 Some teachers are eager to use beta products and are prepared for tech failures.
 These are probably your early adopters and most vocal advocates.
 To innovate, you need these folks.

 Other teachers just want a reliable product.
 These are the teachers who pay your bills.
 You need to keep both happy.
 To do so, go beyond just offering your innovators a beta version.
 Dedicate engineering resources to a wholly separate product that will evolve according to their needs.
 As it evolves, you can incorporate some of its features into your core product, but keep innovation alive at the same time.
 Think of it as beta+.

 3. Startups need teachers to advocate for them and inform product development.
 Hire academic liaisons and have them focus their efforts on less techie teachers.

 Teacher advocacy has to extend beyond tales of customer service wins and failures, though.
 I’ve written about this before, but it bears repeating: teachers will be happy to offer their time and expertise to helping you if they believe in your product.

-internships!
+(And to answer a question that came up a few times at the session: you should pay your academic liaison!
+Teachers don’t need internships!
 It doesn’t have to be much, but give them the respect they deserve.)